 Danielle embodies the teacher archetype in many ways.
-This blog was a grand experiment when she tried to quit teaching a few years back.
-It didn’t stick then, but it did now, baby!
-She has taught yoga to people of all ages for 12 years and leads women’s circles through The WILD Woman Project.
+She has taught yoga to people of all ages for 13 years and leads women’s circles through The WILD Woman Project.
 She practices Thai Yoga Massage, writes, edits and co-facilitates teacher trainings and workshops.
-She is available for public and private classes, lectures and trainings, and loves to work with clients on special events (weddings, private parties, businesses, animal shelters! who knows what else?!)
+Currently, she is working as a Head Start Coach, supervising and coaching full-time Early Education teachers and is available for limited private sessions and consultations for yoga and workshops.

 Yoga Specific Bio